teichopsia/idrac-kvm-keyboard-fix/README.md

 the keyboard driver, and the keycodes don't match the ones expected by the KVM app.

-**As a result, certain keys won't work, as as SysRq and the arrow keys.**
+**As a result, certain keys won't work, such as SysRq and the arrow keys.**

 # The solution